 3. Allows you to make repairs ahead of time.

-4. Allows you to prevent negotiating stumbling blocks over minor defects later.
+4. Prevent negotiating stumbling blocks over minor defects later.

-5. Allows you to have the time to get reasonably priced contractors or make the repairs yourself, if qualified.
+5. Have the time to get reasonably priced contractors or make the repairs yourself, if qualified.

-6. Allows you to become alerted to items of immediate personal concern.
+6. Become alerted to items of immediate personal concern.

 7. Allows your homes potential buyer to be relieved of concerns and suspicions.